obandomarcos/ToMoDL/paper.md

 2. High resolution X-ray parallel tomography (X-ray CT).
 Projection data from a foramnifera were obtained using 20 KeV X rays and a high resolution detector with 1024x1280 pixels (5 μm per pixel).
 A rotatory support was used to acquire 360 projections with 1 degree interval.
 The projections were resampled to 256x320 to reduce computational complexity.
 The raw data was processed using phase contrast techniques to improve contrast [@Paganin2002].
 3. High-Throughput Tomography (HiTT).
-Projection data from a mosquito gut, osmium stained and resin embedded using a phase-contrast imaging platform for life-science samples on the EMBL beamline [@albers2024high].
-The HiTT dataset contains 1800 projections with 0.1 degrees interval with a size of 2048x1800 pixels each (0.65 μm per pixel).
-The projections were resampled to have a resolution of 512x510 pixels.
+Projection data from a mosquito gut, osmium-stained and resin-embedded using a phase-contrast imaging platform for life-science samples on the EMBL beamline [@albers2024high].
+The HiTT dataset contains 1800 projections with a 0.1-degree interval, with a size of 4040x2048 pixels each (0.65 μm per pixel).
+The projections were downsampled by a factor of 2.

 In \autoref{fig:Figura2} we show examples of the projections used for the reconstruction process and a view of the 3D volume obtained using the plugin with the ToMoDL option (projection images not shown).
 The volumes were fully rendered using in-built napari capabilities, allowing for a full integration on the data analysis workflow of the platform.